tmcw/minute-agent/README.md

-Hi, How Are You?
+# minute-agent

+You can compile from source here, but you probably want to just [download a pre-built binary](https://github.com/tmcw/minute-agent/downloads) to get this working.

 It's a keycounter that you install on your OSX computer.
-It fills in a log at ~/log/keystrokes.log with the number of keystrokes you make every minute.
+It fills in a log at `~/Documents/minute/keystrokes.log` with the number of keystrokes you make every minute.

 All it does is count keystrokes.
 Unlike a keylogger,